 Collaborating closely with our suppliers, we have been monitoring their water consumption, implementing water-saving initiatives, and driving efficiency improvements.

-We have established water intensity reduction targets to reduce the water footprint of our Tier 1 and Tier 2 suppliers.
 All our suppliers have installed water meters at workshop level to identify consumption hotspots and implement saving practices, such as investing in low-liquid ration dyeing machines.
-We continue to reduce the freshwater consumption, particularly in high water-impact Tier 2 facilities, with the aim of achieving a 40% reduction by 2025 (baseline 2017).
+We are continuously reducing the freshwater consumption in high water-impact Tier 2 facilities in collaboration with the local Tier 2 supplier teams.
+We set waterintensity reduction targets to help lower the water footprint associated with our Tier 1 and Tier 2 suppliers.

 Assessing water risks across our value chain

-We conduct an annual supply chain water risk mapping to identify water risks in our own operations and our key supplier locations.
-By using World Resources Institute’s (WRI) Aqueduct tool, we look at physical, reputational, and regulatory water-related risks.
+We conduct an annual supply chain water risk mapping to identify water risks in our own operations and core supplier locations.
+By using World Resources Institute’s (WRI) Aqueduct 4.0 tool, we look at physical, reputational, and regulatory water-related risks.
 The results of this risk assessment support our decisions when it comes to target-setting and choosing the right water projects in our value chain.

 Clean water